FlareXes/Hashnode/cmjvrnwo8000602leg0vp2qke.md

 ---
-title: "SSL vs TLS: Key Differences, Evolution, and Historical Insights"
+title: "SSL vs TLS: What is the Difference?"
 seoTitle: "SSL vs TLS: Key Differences, Evolution, and Historical Insights"
 seoDescription: "Explore SSL evolution to TLS in web security, their differences, and Netscape's contributions to modern internet protocols"
 datePublished: Thu Jan 01 2026 18:16:31 GMT+0000 (Coordinated Universal Time)